trstlabs/networks/README.md

 ./create_node.sh
 ```

 This script will install dependencies, download the required binaries, and configure the node accordingly.
+For validators, it is also necesarry to opt-in to the consumer chain.
+More information is available in the respective network's README.

 ## Chain Configurations